MemoonaTahira/Traffic_Violation_Classification/readme.md

-# Traffic violation type classification
+# Traffic Violation Type Prediction Service

 Project done in partial fulfilment for the certification of MLZoomcamp2022 by DataTalks.Club.
 Details can be found [here](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/course-zoomcamp/cohorts/2022/projects.md#midterm-project).

-# Problem:
+# Problem

 Classify a traffic violation into 4 categories based on the level, severity and type of violation.
 The 4 different types of violations are: